c6o/docs/content/references/appengine.md

 > [!WIP]
 > This document is still being developed and may be incomplete.

-App Engine is a highly configurable provisioner created by CodeZero that provides developers with a fast and easy way to onboard their applications without needing to create a customer provisioner of their own.
+App Engine is a highly configurable provisioner created by CodeZero that provides developers with a fast and easy way to onboard their applications without creating a customer provisioner of their own.

 > [!NOTE]
-> Check out the [Creating a Basic Application Guide](../guide/1-basic) to see App Engine in action.
+> Check out the [Creating a Basic Application Guide](../guides/appengine) to see App Engine in action.

 ## When to use App Engine

 App Engine supports the most common application use-cases.
 It is ideal for any application that:

-1. Is contained in a single docker image,
+1. is contained in a single docker image,
-2. Exposes any number of TCP or HTTP endpoints,
+2. exposes any number of TCP or HTTP endpoints,
-3. Is configurable using Environment variables, and
+3. configurable using Environment variables, and
-4. Only requires standard user interaction/input during installation.
+4. only requires standard user interaction/input during installation.

 ### Not supported